ubclaunchpad/Colony/README.md

     LP_REPO_ID=<> # UBC Launch Pad GitHub repository ID LP_ORG_NAME=<> # UBC Launch Pad GitHub organization name LP_GITHUB_APP_CLIENT_ID=<> # UBC Launch Pad GitHub App client ID
+    ```
-    ``` you can set them in a `.env` file in the root directory of the project.
+  &nbsp; you can set them in a `.env` file in the root directory of the project.
 Note that the values of
   the environment variables depend on whether you are using your own personal bot/discord server/github app for testing or whether
   you are using the official Launchpad bot/discord server/github app